-After a man burst into a Pennsylvania schoolhouse Monday and shot five young girls to death, the Amish community who were left to deal with the tragedy expressed a range of emotions, but anger was not one of them.
+After a man burst into a Pennsylvania schoolhouse Monday and shot five young girls to death, the Amish community that was left to deal with the tragedy expressed a range of emotions, but anger was not one of them.

 “She holds no ill will toward the shooter.
 She’s very forgiving.
 Christ forgave us, and we in turn forgive, and they honestly have forgiven,” she said.
 “Even last night, there was no anger toward the shooter.”

 The night of the shooting a mental health team arrived at a local firehouse where a gathering of 40 Amish neighbors came to find information and answers to questions about dealing with trauma.

 The psychologist that arrived that night was surprised that they were not only talking about supporting the families of the victims, they were also discussing ways they could help the family of the killer, a man who lived nearby but who was not Amish.